MomsDad/Smart-Subject-Generator/README.md

 6. Confirm it all works by going to this url on any browser you would like! http://localhost:8000/

 You will see the message on your browser, pretty cool stuff!
-This is our entire key to our project, work in main.py or add more files and create a web application for our subject generation.
+This is the entire key to our project, work in main.py or add more files and create a web application for our subject generation.

 ### Project Workflow
 All work should be done inside the app/main.py file or by adding additional files as needed.